readlabuser/Individualized-closed-loop-sensory-stimulation-reveals-alpha-phase-dependence/README.md

 Main are scripts that call upon data and the functions within Utilities in order to generate the analyses and figures from the manuscript.

-Additionally, all analyses assume user has the following MATLAB toolboxes:
+Additionally, all analyses assume user has the following toolboxes and packages:

-  1. Circular Statistics
+  1. Circular Statistics (MATLAB)
-  2. Chronux
+  2. Chronux (MATLAB)
-  3. Signal Processing
+  3. Signal Processing (MATLAB)
-  4. EEGLAB
+  4. EEGLAB (MATLAB)
+  5. fooof (python)
+  6. fooof_mat (MATLAB)